 Get the class together to share what you’ve learned, creating a complete list of interesting information on the board or on Post-It notes.
 Sort all the points listed into a few categories.
 Use the categories to organize a brochure describing your class’s Puerto Rico tours.
 If students have been working individually, have them create their own individual brochures and make a bulletin board with them.
 Groups can create brochures too, or the entire class can make one bulletin-board sized brochure describing the perfect trip to the island.

 Get ready for the vote

-In 2012, the people of Puerto Rico held a plebiscite, a vote on the government of Puerto Rico (results given above).
+In 2012, the people of Puerto Rico held a plebiscite, a vote on the government of Puerto Rico.
+Voters chose statehood.
 In 2017, they held another plebiscite.
 97% of voters chose statehood.
-In 2018, the Puerto Rico Statehood Admission Act of 2018 was introduced in Congress.
+In November, 2020, there will be another vote on status — the 6th Puerto Rico has had.

 The Puerto Rico Report has extensive coverage and documentation on the issue, from simple statements for upper elementary students to government documents for high school students.
-Start on the home page and travel in as far as your class’s reading levels will allow.
+Start on the home page or the page for Educators and travel in as far as your class’s reading levels will allow.